PipedreamHQ/pipedream/docs/docs/migrate-from-v1/README.md

 ### Editing vs Inspecting

-Now, editing a workflow are separated from the viewing of production events and results on the deployed workflow.

 When you first open a deployed workflow, you're presented with the **inspector** version of the workflow.
 In this view you can see logs of past events, and select them to see the results of each step in the workflow.

 To edit the workflow, click the **Edit** button in the top right hand corner.
-This will close the inspector and allow you to edit your workflow.
+This will close the inspector and allow you to edit your workflow without the distraction of logs from the production flow.

 ### Testing Changes